Have become better T20 bowler in last two years with improved skills: Thakur

 "I feel T20 is such a short format, there are always going to be ups and downs.
 The more you play, the more experienced you get and you keep learning.
 Whereas first-class and Test cricket are formats where you have time to think about your game but in T20 you don't have that time," Thakur said following India’s seven-wicket win against Sri Lanka.
 Playing IPL regularly over the past couple of seasons has been one of the reasons for his success, feels Thakur.

 "So whenever you practice, you need to add to your strengths and keep bettering your skills.
-Over a period of time, while practicing I have been developing my skills and brushing it up.
+Over a period of time, while practising I have been developing my skills and brushing it up.
 Playing last two-three years in the IPL, and domestic cricket, I have gotten better," Thakur said.
-Like all the young pacers, Thakur also spoke about the contribution from the Indian team's bowling coach Bharat Arun as it's difficult to manage sessions with a personal coach in a heavy-duty cricket calendar.
+Like all the young pacers, Thakur also spoke about the contribution from Indian team's bowling coach Bharat Arun as it's difficult to manage sessions with a personal coach in a heavy duty cricket calendar.

 "At this point, it is very difficult to work with a particular coach because I am in and out of the Indian team.
 Sometimes I play for Mumbai, then Chennai Super Kings.
 Now I am again with the Indian team.
 But recently, our bowling coach (India) Bharat Arun has been really helpful," said Thakur.
 He picked all his wickets against Sri Lanka in the penultimate (19th) over and his plan was to keep things simple.